Last Reviewed by: Dr. Steve Knighton | March 15, 2026

 How the Shoulder Works

-When any of these structures become inflamed, tight, or overloaded, pain can show up with lifting, reaching overhead, sleeping on one side, or even simple daily motions.
+When any of the structures of the shoulder become inflamed, tight, or overloaded, pain can show up with lifting, reaching overhead, sleeping on one side, or even simple daily motions.
 It’s built from:

 ● The Glenohumeral Joint where the upper arm meets the shoulder socket